maxx1128/snappy-personal-site/_posts/2020-03-12-nickel-and-dimed.md

 * Bad health
 * Heavy work stress
 * Limited means for storing and making food
-* Juggling home issues of rent prices and Motels
+* Juggling home issues of rent prices and motels

 All while working a job that will pull as much time and energy from you for as little pay as possible.
 You may feel you have the special "spirit of hard work and determination" to escape poverty. **But not when enough factors get stacked against you.
 All that effort almost certainly gets used up keeping your head above water.**